The Ambius Plant Doctor shares cold weather orchid care tips for plant lovers to keep their orchids blooming and looking their best.

 Depending on the type of indoor plant you have, it may or may not be affected adversely by the colder temperatures.
 A number of orchids can be affected by these temperature dips, particularly prior to and during blooming.

 Phaleanopsis orchids (the type predominantly used with their characteristically large, ornate blooms) are classified as “Warm Orchids” meaning while in bloom they prefer warm temperatures and detest cold or even cool temperatures.
-This can be an issue during the work week when people are away from home and thermostats are turned down.
+This can be an issue when people are away from home and thermostats are turned down.

 Temperature & Protection